anuptemp/firstpython/README.md

 # firstpython
-This is sample python repo
+This is sample python repository for demonstration purpose only

+This will be free to use.